stoplightio/spectral/docs/guides/5-custom-functions.md

 It's based on `given` [JSON Path][jsonpath] expression defined on the rule and optionally `field` if placed on `then`.

-For example, a rule might have `given` with a JSON Path expression of `$`, and the following partial OpenAPI document:
+For example, a rule can have `given` with a JSON Path expression of `$`, and the following partial OpenAPI document:

 ```yaml
 openapi: 3.0.0